Helpline 01823 334 244

 The course covers the following modules:

-- Module 1: Introduction, statistics and trends
+- Module 1: Background and Statistics

-- Module 5: How support services should respond
+- Module 5: How to respond

 The course has been as qualifying for 7 CPD points and we fully support the National Institute of Health and Clinical Excellence (NICE) Domestic Violence and Abuse Quality Standard (QS116): Quality Standard

 Our training to support male victims of domestic abuse is aimed at helping organisations in meeting the Quality Standard.

 In 2019, the police forces we trained rated our course as either Excellent

 - “The day was very insightful.
 The content, I believe, made us all take a step back and think how we respond to male victims.
 Very informative and

 - “Fantastic, brilliant training and should be provided to all.”
 Army Welfare Officer